caoshuai03/caoshuai03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🧍️ About Me

-I am a senior undergraduate student majoring in Information and Computing Science at the College of Science, Sichuan Agricultural University.
-In September 2025, I will be joining the LIPLAB Laboratory at the School of Software, Nanjing University, to pursue a master's degree.
+I am a master's student at the School of Software, Nanjing University, currently studying in the LIPLAB Laboratory.
+I received my Bachelor's degree in Information and Computing Science from the College of Science, Sichuan Agricultural University.

 My research interests include:
 * Software Engineering